prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 * Run 5_annotation.py using 'python3'
 * Run 6_heatmap.R using 'Rscript'

-After you have run all of the above you can find the heatmap graph in the country folder named after the country name
+After that you can find the heatmap graph in the country folder named after the country name in the directory